14 May 2021

 I wasn't expecting to know this song, but it sounds familiar to me.
 Presumably, it received some airplay in Melbourne.
 Alternatively, I may have heard it on the American Top 40 radio program, as the single peaked at number 16 there in June 1990.

-"Baby, It's Tonight" performed better on the Australian Music Report singles chart, where it reached number 79.
+On the state charts, "Baby, It's Tonight" performed strongest in South Australia/Northern Territory, where it reached number 46.
+The single also fared better on the Australian Music Report singles chart, where it reached number 79.
 Jude would break into the ARIA top 100 singles chart in 1992 with "Start the Car" (number 59, November 1992) - his only single to do so.
 Before then, Jude will bubble under again in September 1990.

 Number 145 "Drag My Bad Name Down" by The 4 of Us